trident-project/trident/doc/source/absorption_spectrum.rst

 Making the Spectrum
 ^^^^^^^^^^^^^^^^^^^

-Once all the lines and continuua are added, it is time to make a spectrum out of some light ray data.
+Once all the lines and continuua are added, the spectrum is made with the :meth:`~trident.absorption_spectrum.absorption_spectrum.AbsorptionSpectrum.make_spectrum` function.

 .. code-block:: python